-- the integrity of Pembina's financial statements, the reporting process and internal controls over financial reporting; - the relationship, reports, qualifications, independence and performance of the external auditor; - the internal audit function; - financial risk identification, assessment and management program; - compliance with legal and regulatory requirements related to financial reporting and controls; - management information technology related to financial reporting and financial controls; and - maintenance of open lines of communication between management, the external auditors, the internal auditors and the board.
+- the integrity of Pembina's financial statements, the reporting process and internal controls over financial reporting; - the relationship, reports, qualifications, independence and performance of the external auditor; - the internal audit function; - financial risk identification, assessment and management program; - compliance with legal and regulatory requirements related to financial reporting and controls; - · management information technology related to financial reporting and financial controls; and - maintenance of open lines of communication between management, the external auditors, the internal auditors and the board.

-The audit committee meets quarterly with management, the internal auditors, and the external auditors together, as well as separately, with the internal auditors and the external auditors without management present.
-The audit committee met six times in 2023.
+The committee meets quarterly with management, the internal auditors, and the external auditors together, as well as separately, with the internal auditors and the external auditors without management present.
+The audit committee met four times in 2024.
+All meetings included in camera sessions without management present.